patrickcping/pingone-go-sdk-v2/management/docs/TemplateContentEmail.md

 ### NewTemplateContentEmail

-`func NewTemplateContentEmail(locale string, deliveryMethod string, body string, ) *TemplateContentEmail`
+`func NewTemplateContentEmail(locale string, deliveryMethod EnumTemplateContentDeliveryMethod, body string, ) *TemplateContentEmail`

 NewTemplateContentEmail instantiates a new TemplateContentEmail object This constructor will assign default values to properties that have it defined,